 When it comes to eating out, Queenstown’s innovative and award-winning cafés and restaurants literally packs a bite.
 Along with nearby Arrowtown and Gibbston, Queenstown is home a huge range of different restaurants with everything from fine dining to takeaway burger joints.

-Later in the season, Winter Pride brings a touch of glitz and glamour to Queenstown when hundreds of revelers come from around the world for the Southern Hemisphere's biggest pride festival from 28 August - 6 September 2020.
+Towards the end of the season, Winter Pride brings a touch of glitz and glamour to Queenstown when hundreds of revelers come from around the world for the Southern Hemisphere's biggest pride festival from 28 August - 6 September 2020.

 Queenstown’s outdoorsy spirit becomes really clear when strolling through our retail shops.
 A mix of local and international stores offer a range of the latest sporting gear and the coolest apparel.
 Make sure you take time to get yourself kitted out for the season.